Video Games for Obesity and Diabetes Prevention-Diab & Nano (G4H-DiabNano)

 - Body mass index (BMI; kg/m2) BMI %

 - Fruit, vegetable and beverage intake by food frequency, and preferences, self efficacy, and intrinsic motivation

 - Physical activity (PA) by Actigraph GT3X accelerometer and PA preferences/enjoyment, self efficacy, intrinsic motivation and home equipment availability

 - Social desirability to reflect giving answers that are socially acceptable or expected

 - Family demographics

 - Food and physical activity equipment availability at home

 - Report of if their child liked and played the video games

 |Official Title:||Video Games for Obesity and Diabetes Prevention: Efficacy Trial|

-The Escape from Diab and Nanoswarm games present fun, challenging: 1) knowledge mini-games that enable children to learn what constitutes desired behavior; 2) goal-setting activities tailored to a child's current behaviors and preferences to make specific lifestyle changes; 3) problem solving routines to enable children to determine strategies to overcome likely barriers to behavior changes; 4) motivational statements tailored to a child's values to enhance the child's desire to make the goal related lifestyle changes; and 5) energy balance games to enable children to select appropriate portions and aerobic/strength enhancing physical activities.
-Each game has 9 sessions with approximately 45-60 min of game-play per session.
-At the end of each session, the child was allowed to return to the game to re-play certain mini-games, and related video segments, but could not redo the goal setting or review portions.
+The Diab and Nanoswarm games present fun, challenging: knowledge mini-games enabling children to learn desired behavior changes; goal-setting tailored to child's current behaviors and preferences to make lifestyle changes; problem solving to enable children to find strategies to overcome behavior change barriers; motivational statements tailored to child's values to enhance their desire to make the goal related lifestyle changes; and energy balance games to enable them to balance food portions with physical activities.
+Each game has 9 sessions each with approximately 45-60 min of game-play.
+At the end of each session, goals are set.
+The child is allowed to re-play non-behavior change mini-games, and view video segments, but not redo their goal setting or behavior change mini-games.